khaansec/khaansec.github.io/_posts/2025-06-09-Adventures-With-Open-Source-Projects.md

 During a recent threat hunt, I came across an open source project called LOLRMM, which focuses on cataloguing the Living Off the Land (LOL) techniques of Remote Monitoring and Management (RMM) software.

 As I used the site, I noticed some small things that would have made my searches easier or more reliable, such as an incomplete list of supported opperating systems.
 For example, If an executable is a .exe file, the supported OS is going to be Windows.
-I point this out not to poke fun, but highlight something small that anyone could contribute to.
+I point this out not to poke fun, but highlight something small that pretty much anyone could contribute to.
+And on that point, there are so many projects out there that could use a little help, and I encourage you to find one that interests you and contribute to it.

 Along this journey, I also inadvertently included my .vs/ folder in both a commit and a pull request.
-I kind of assumed that it was already included in my .gtignore file, but for some reason it was not.
+I kind of assumed that it was already included in my .gitgnore file, but for some reason it was not.
+For those just starting, .gitignore is a file that tells git which files or directories to ignore in a project.
+It is a good practice to include things like build artifacts, temporary files, and IDE-specific files and folders (like the .vs/ folder) in this file to keep your repository clean and focused on the source code.

 In case this ever happens to you, I have included below what looks to be the best steps to take to remove the .vs/ folder from commits and a repository.
-Grabbed it from Google's search results, so I can't take credit for it, though I did review it myself and asked some friends who are better at git than me before running it.
+Grabbed it from Google's AI preview, so I can't take credit for it, though I did review it myself and asked some friends who are better at git than me before running it.

 1. Update your .gitignore file: